What is early intervention?

-Early intervention is specialised support for children with disability, autism or other additional needs including developmental delay.
+Early intervention is specialised support for children and teenagers.

 You’ll also hear the terms early childhood intervention and early childhood early intervention.
 These refer to therapies and supports for children and their families in the early years from birth until children start school.

-Early intervention is the best way to support the development and wellbeing of children with disability, autism or other additional needs including developmental delay.
-It can help children develop the skills they need to take part in everyday activities.
+Early intervention is the best way to support development and wellbeing for children who have additional needs.
+It can help children and teenagers develop the skills they need to take part in everyday activities.
 Sometimes children who get early intervention need less or no support as they get older.

 How does early intervention work?